lagadic/visp/README.md

    Year = {2005}
 }
 ```
-To cite the generic model-based tracker:
+To cite the <a href="https://inria.hal.science/hal-01853972v1">generic model-based tracker</a>:
 ```
 @InProceedings{Trinh18a,
    Author = {Trinh, S. and Spindler, F. and Marchand, E. and Chaumette, F.},